seeprogramming/knowledge-hub/react/README.md

     `Note : 1.
 JSX and React are two separate things.
 They’re often used together, but you can use them independently of each other.
 JSX is a syntax extension, while React is a JavaScript library.`

     `2.For historical reasons, aria-_ and data-_ attributes are written as in HTML with dashes.`

+4. Why do multiple JSX tags need to be wrapped?

+    JSX looks like HTML, but under the hood it is transformed into plain JavaScript objects.
+You can’t return two objects from a function without wrapping them into an array.
+This explains why you also can’t return two JSX tags without wrapping them into another tag or a Fragment.